Sam Cardon

+Sam Cardon is an American musician and composer known for his work in film music for fictional movies and documentaries.

+Biography

 Cardon grew up in Farmington, New Mexico, and received a bachelor's degree from Brigham Young University in 1993.
 He received the Distinguished Honored Alumnus award from Brigham Young University in 2006.
 He also received the Governor's Mansion Artist Award from Governor and First Lady Michael and Jacalyn Leavitt from the State of Utah in 2003.

 He serves on the Board of Trustees of Snow College, on the Community Relations Board of Utah Valley University and on the College of Fine Arts and Communications Board of Brigham Young University.

+Credits

+Cardon's credits include many full-length features, including Titans Of The Ice Age, Mummies, Mystic India, Texas, The Big Picture, Forces Of Nature, Lewis and Clark, The Legendary Journeys, Shackleton's Antarctic Adventure, Mysteries of Egypt, Olympic Glory, Whales, Building the Dream at Hearst Castle in San Simeon, California; Treasure of the Gods at Zion National Park, Utah and The Secret of San Francisco at Pier 39.